Long-term optical spectroscopic variations in blazar 3C 454.3: Introduction

-As one of the brightest gamma-ray blazars of the Fermi era, it has been selected for regular optical spectroscopic monitoring by the Steward Observatory \citep{2009arXiv0912.3621S}.
+As one of the brightest gamma-ray blazars of the Fermi era, 3C~454.3 was selected for regular optical spectroscopic monitoring by the Steward Observatory \citep{2009arXiv0912.3621S}.
 Based on a part of this dataset (2008-2011), a flare-like variability of the Mg~II broad emission line flux in 2010 November (${\rm MJD} \sim 55512$) was reported by \cite{2013ApJ...763L..36L}.
-However, independent optical spectroscopic survey by SMARTS Consortium over very similar period but with relatively sparse cadence found variations of the Mg~II flux at the level of $2\sigma$, in addition to more significant variations of the H$\gamma$ line \citep{2013ApJ...779..100I,2015ApJ...804....7I}.
-Here, we analyse 10 years of spectroscopic data from Steward Observatory comprising of 564 observations, an unprecedented dataset in terms of long-term regular and frequent monitoring.
-We find a hint (statistical significance of $\sim 1.5\sigma$) of modulation of the Mg~II line luminosity on time scale of a couple years in response to large-amplitude variability of the optical and gamma-ray continua that could not be noticed by previous studies.
+However, independent optical spectroscopic survey by the SMARTS Consortium over a very similar period but with relatively sparse cadence found variations in the Mg~II flux at the level of $2\sigma$, in addition to more significant variations in the H$\gamma$ line \citep{2013ApJ...779..100I,2015ApJ...804....7I}.
+Here, we analyse ten years of spectroscopic data from Steward Observatory comprising 564 observations, an unprecedented dataset in terms of long-term regular and frequent monitoring.
+We find a hint (statistical significance of $\sim 1.5\sigma$) of modulation in the Mg~II line luminosity on a timescale of about two years in response to large-amplitude variability of the optical and gamma-ray continua that were not noticed by previous studies.
 The line luminosity is either anti-correlated with the optical continuum luminosity or delayed by $\sim 300$ source-frame days.
-This would be only the second case of reverberation mapping in a blazar besides the case of 3C~273 (PG~1226+023; $z = 0.1583$) included in the sample studied by \cite{2000ApJ...533..631K}, with a recent analysis based on the Steward survey \citep{2019ApJ...876...49Z}.
+This would be only the second case of reverberation mapping in a blazar after the case of 3C~273 (PG~1226+023; $z = 0.1583$) included in the sample studied by \cite{2000ApJ...533..631K}, with a recent analysis based on the Steward survey \citep{2019ApJ...876...49Z}.